Self-Supervised Discovery of Neural Circuits in Spatially Patterned Neural Responses with Graph Neural Networks: Method

 The first expression computes the initial embedding $\mathbf{h}_{i}^t$ for neuron $i$ by encoding its spike history over the past $\ell\,(=2\tau/\Delta t)$ time steps using the encoder $f_{\text{enc}}(\cdot)$, which is functionally equivalent to the 1D convolution in Eq.(\ref{eq:conv1d}) with shared parameters.
 The message vector $\mathbf{m}_{ij}^t$ representing the information transmitted from neuron $j$ to neuron $i$ is then computed by applying the function $\phi$ to the concatenated current states of both neurons.
 Afterwards, the neuronal state $\mathbf{h}_i^{t+1}$ is updated from $\mathbf{h}_i^{t}$ by aggregating incoming messages from neighboring neurons $j\in\mathcal{N}(i)$, where each message is weighted by the corresponding connectivity strength $w_{ij}$, the $(i,j)$ entry of $\mathbf{w}$, before being processed through the recurrent network $\psi$.

 Finally, the decoding function $f_{\text{dec}}(\cdot)$ maps the neuronal states to the log firing rates, $\log\lambda^{t+1}$, which in turn determine the rates of an inhomogeneous Poisson process responsible for generating spikes at time $t+1$.
 Although the Poisson likelihood is formally conditioned only on a fixed-length window $\mathbf{x}^{t-\ell+1:t}$ and $\mathbf{w}$, the hidden state of a gated recurrent unit $\psi$ encodes a summary of all past activity up to time $t$.
-This is because $\psi$ integrates temporal information through gated mechanisms that allow it to retain and update relevant features from the entire spike history, allowing the model to effectively capture the full dependency.
+This is achieved through gated mechanisms that integrate temporal information and selectively retain or update relevant features from the spike history, enabling the model to capture full temporal dependencies.